 This is a detailed guide on the Flat Rate of VAT scheme for UK contractors and small business.
 We’ll look at how the system works and what savings you can make under the Flat VAT rates.
-What’s more, we’ll look into Flat VAT rate for consultancy services (UK) and discover the Flat Rate percentage for IT contractors.
+What’s more, we’ll research Flat VAT rate for consultancy services (UK) and discover the Flat Rate percentage for IT contractors.
 Furthermore, we’ll go over the VAT Flat Rate Scheme application process and how to apply for FRS.
-In addition, we’ll investigate the rules for FRS accounting and what savings your make under this scheme.
+In addition, we’ll investigate the rules for FRS accounting and what savings you make under this scheme.
 What’s more, we’ll consider the new Flat Rate VAT rates and new rules for limited cost trader VAT.
 As part of this, we’ll discover what to consider by summarising a Flat Rate VAT return example under the new rules.

 Initial thoughts on Contractor Flat Rate VAT

 A VAT registered business submits their VAT returns monthly, quarterly, or annually.
 However, most businesses including contractors opt to file these quarterly.
 Ordinarily, under the VAT Standard Rate Scheme, the amount of VAT that a business pays or claims back from HM Revenue and Customs (HMRC) is the difference between:

 - The VAT that is charged by the business on its invoices to its customers; and

 - The VAT the business pays on their purchases and services on invoices from its suppliers.